-This manual describes the procedures for creating, maintaining, and installing the collections of files and directories that make up a layered product kit.
+This manual describes the procedures for creating, maintaining, and installing the collections of files and directories that make up a layered products kit.
 A kit is the standard mechanism by which layered product modifications are delivered and maintained on a Tru64 UNIX system.
-Kits are distributed on CD-ROM, diskettes, or tape for installation on customers' systems.
+Kits are distributed on CD-ROM, diskettes, or tape for installation on customer's systems.

-This is the same manual that is included in the Tru64 UNIX Device Drivers Kit (DDK).
+This manual is also included in the Tru64 UNIX Device Drivers Kit (DDK).